ThinkerPal/discord-email-forwarder/README.md

 This runs a express webserver that listens for POST requests and forwards it to a Discord channel via a webhook.

-Emails are currently sent to the webhook via ImprovMX (because that happens to be what I'm using)
+Emails are currently sent to the webhook via SendGrid's Inbound Parse Webhooks.

 ## Prerequisites:
 - NodeJS